SARATHKUMAR-T/rest_api/readme.md

 <!-- database setup -->

-Replace host,user and password with your own credentials in db_connection.ts
+Replace host,user,database name and password with your own credentials in .env file

 <!-- To start a server -->